bjk1456/UdaConnect/README.md

 kubectl port-forward svc/postgres 5432:5432
 ```
 This will enable you to connect to the database at `localhost`.
 You should then be able to connect to `postgresql://localhost:5432/geoconnections`.
 This is assuming you use the built-in values in the deployment config map.

+## Kafka
+The data for the Kafka cluster exists in `loudNativeApplicationArchitecture/UdaConnect/db/person.csv` to load it into the Kafka cluster use the following command,
+`kubectl cp loudNativeApplicationArchitecture/UdaConnect/db/person.csv <pod-name>:<fully-qualified-file-name>`

+## gRPC
+SSH into the gRPC container via `kubectl exec -it <pod-name> /bin/sh`.
+Start the server via `python main.py`.
+Start another SSH session into the container.
+Send 2 messages to the server via `python writer.py` .
+Read the messages via `python getter.py`

 ### Software
 To manually connect to the database, you will need software compatible with PostgreSQL.
 * CLI users will find [psql](http://postgresguide.com/utilities/psql.html) to be the industry standard.